simonhaddadgervais/portfolio-SAM-githubactions/README.md

 ```

-At that point, the sam deploy get stuck on validating the certificate so I figure I need to do it manually.
-I go to ACM and press "create a record in Route53"
+At that point, the deployment got stuck on validating the certificate,
+so I figured I needed to do it manually.
+I went to ACM and pressed `Create a record in Route53`to unlock this issue.
-to unlock this issue.
-It works and a record is created in Route53, and deployment finishes running.
+It worked and a record was created in Route53, and deployment successfully ended!
 *
-I still can't access my distribution through my custom domain, so I need to allow this access, by adding this line to my distribution setup:
+However, I still couldn't access my distribution through my custom domain,
+so I needed to allow this access, by adding this line to my distribution setup:

 ```yml